camera-mc-dev/mc_opensim/README.md

 - Convert .c3d data from `mc_reconstruction` to a `OpenSim` compatible format.
 - Batch process .c3d outputs from `mc_reconstruction` outputs through `OpenSim's` IK solver.

+Note:

+`./isbs21_scripts` contains analysis scripts to produce results and figures for ISBS 2021 abstract.

+`./paper2_scripts` contatins analysis scropts to produce results and figures for BioCV Paper 2.

 ## Installation

 To install on Unbuntu 18.04 LTS: